Gluten Free Dutch Baby with Blueberry Maple Syrup

 There is no better way to get back into the groove of things than with a great hearty breakfast, and this naturally gluten free Dutch baby with blueberry maple syrup is just that.
 It is one of my favorite kitchen experiments as of late.
 It took many baking trials to get just right, and I’m so thrilled to share it with you today!

-Dutch babies happen to be one of my favorite breakfast dishes.
+Dutch baby pancakes happen to be one of my favorite breakfast dishes.
 If you’ve ever made a traditional Dutch baby, you know that the texture is the best part!
 It is essentially a large souffle-like pancake made in the oven.
 It has a crisp exterior and a custard, pancake-like interior.

 Many of you are probably familiar with old-fashioned rolled oats.
 I use rolled oats in everything from traditional oatmeal to cookies and everything in between.
 Oats are naturally gluten-free.
 So, you might be wondering why you see both gluten-free rolled oats and regular rolled oats at the supermarket.
 Aren’t they the same thing?
 Not exactly.